rklancer/RaphaelViews/README.md

     which can be specified by the standard 'childViews' parameter and rendered via the standard renderChildViews() method

-My intention is also to extend the standard Sproutcore CollectionView class with a mixin that allows RaphaelView-based exampleViews.
-This would allow an interactive scatter plot to be implemented as a CollectionView, thereby retaining many of the advantages of the Sproutcore collection view pattern.
+I have also extedned the Sproutcore CollectionView class with a mixin that allows RaphaelView-based exampleViews.
+This allows an interactive scatter plot to be implemented as a CollectionView, thereby retaining many of the advantages of the Sproutcore collection view pattern.

-Using the new CollectionViewFastPath mixin provided by Sproutcore, this would enable a scatter plot to continuously update with new streamed data, *without* re-rendering itself every time a point is added.
+Using the new CollectionViewFastPath mixin provided by Sproutcore, this enables a scatter plot to continuously update with new streamed data, *without* re-rendering itself every time a point is added.